Licensing Apps

 ¹ More information on the capabilities of different license options is available on Mendix Platform Pricing.

 ² End-users of your app are classified as either internal or external.
-You will need to report this for licensing purposes using either the USAGE_METRICS_EMAIL_FIELDS custom variable (if you are using email domain to distinguish between them) or by populating the user type for each end-user of your app.
-Only end-users whose Mendix accounts are marked as Active are counted towards the number of end-users of the app.
+You must report this classification for licensing purposes by implementing User Metering for each end user of your app.
+The USAGE_METRICS_EMAIL_FIELDS custom variable is deprecated and should no longer be used for user classification.
+Use User Metering instead to ensure accurate and consistent user classification across your application portfolio.
+Only end users whose Mendix accounts are marked as Active are counted towards the number of end users of the app.

 ³ Depending on the configuration of your chosen cloud, a container and runtime may be restarted if it appears unhealthy because the runtime has stopped.